BigelowLab/obpg/README.md

 # Crop to a subset

 Next we can crop to a subset of the resource by providing a bounding box.
-Cropping is non-destructive - you can always crop the same object using a different bounding box.
+Cropping is non-destructive - you can always later crop the same object using a different bounding box.
 We provide an example bounding box for the Pacific Northwest.

 ``` r
 bb = pnw_bb()